 Insert the cervical cap.
 Insert the cervical cap into your vagina before sexual arousal to ensure proper placement.
 Find a comfortable position, such as squatting.
 Separate your labia with one hand.
 With the other hand, hold the cervical cap with the bowl facing upward and squeeze the rim of the cervical cap between your thumb and index finger.

 Slide the cervical cap into your vagina — making sure the taller brim of the cervical cap enters your vagina first.
 Push the cervical cap along the rear wall of your vagina as far as it will go.
 Use your finger to locate your cervix and press the rim of the cervical cap around the cervix until you've completely covered it.

 - Always check the cervical cap's position before sex.
 Squat, bear down, insert your finger into your vagina and press upward on the dome to make sure your cervix is covered.
 If the cervical cap is not covering your cervix completely, either push it onto the cervix or remove it and reinsert it.

 Gently remove the cervical cap.
 After sex, leave the cervical cap in place for at least six hours and up to two days.
 To remove the cervical cap, squat, bear down and rotate the cap.
 Relax your muscles and push up on the dome of the cervical cap to break the seal.

-Before sex, the cervical cap is inserted into the vagina.
+Before sex, the cervical cap is inserted into the vagina along with spermicide.
 The cervical cap covers the cervix and is held in place by suction.